anynines/a9s-cli-v2/Readme.md

 # Backlog

+* Why do we check wether there's a Kubernetes running?
+We'll create one if not.
+Remove the check.

+* If there has never been a minikube cluster before, the app will fail:
+    ` ❌ Couldn't capture output of 'minikube profile list -o json' command.` `{"error":{"Op":"open","Path":"/home/jfischer/.minikube/profiles","Err":2}`

 * Instead of checking out a8s-deployment, the a8s-demo repo should be used as it also contains the a8s-deployment but also adds the demo-app
     * Dir structure has changed /Users/jfischer/Dropbox/workspace/a8s-demo/deploy/a8s/backup-config/encryption-password